| |

 12. Awakening Of The Gods (bonus)

-essentially nothing more than a faster, even more intense but also better
+contains.
+Essentially this is nothing more than a faster, even more intense but

-Kill does deserve some respect for its sheer brutal execution alone, but
+Pleasure To Kill does deserve respect for its sheer brutal execution

-it also represents a certain noisy part of the thrash metal genre that I'm
+alone, but it also represents a certain noisy part of the thrash metal genre

 |